audrey-b/simanalyse/README.md

 ### Simulate Data

-Simulate 3 datasets using the sims package (we use only 3 datasets for demonstration purposes)
+Simulate 5 datasets using the sims package (here we use only a small number of datasets for the sake of illustration).

 ``` r
 library(simanalyse)